Ms Mary Smith

 His favourite children’s book has always been Kenneth Graham’s The Wind in the Willows but loves reading anything by Julia Donaldson with his grandchildren.

-Mr Gadd is a Co-opted Governor.
-He sits on the Pay & Staffing Committee and also has a particular interest in Science & Literacy.
-End of term of office - 14 Jul 2024.
+Mr David Peace is a Co-opted Governor.
+He sits on the Pay & Staffing Committee.
+End of term of office - 21 September 2026.

-Mrs Yurtsever is Co-opted Governor.
-End of term of office - 18 July 2022.
+Mrs Dunford is Co-opted Governor.
+End of term of office - 25 September 2024.

 Mrs Sue Harrison